allamaprabhuani/akantu2/joss/paper.md

 method (FEM) has become an essential tool in these areas.
 However, codes that can handle cutting edge simulations with interaction of material behavior and interface processes in a high-performance computing (HPC) setting are rare, particularity in the open-source space.
-Driving these state-of-the-art research simulations to the exascale era is the primary *raison d'être* of Akantu.
+Being able to simulate the for-mentioned interface processes in an efficient manner is the primary *raison d'être* of Akantu.
+Even though Akantu is meant to be a generic FEM library the physics currently implemented, all serve the goal to get a better understanding of fracture, contact and friction mechanism at a continuum scale.

 ![Dynamic fragmentation of a tempered glass pane using cohesive elements.\label{fig:cohesive_insertion}](results/cohesive_insertion.png){width=60%}